getsentry/sentry-docs/src/collections/_documentation/platforms/cocoa/index.md

 ## Configuration {#configure}

-Make sure you initalize the SDK as soon as possible in your application lifecycle e.g. in you AppDelegate’s `application:didFinishLaunchingWithOptions` method:
+Make sure you initalize the SDK as soon as possible in your application lifecycle e.g. in your AppDelegate `application:didFinishLaunchingWithOptions` method:

 {% include components/platform_content.html content_dir='init' %}

 ## Debug Symbols {#sentry-cocoa-debug-symbols}

-Before you can start capturing crashes you will need to tell Sentry about the debug information by uploading dSYM files.
-Depending on your setup this can be done in different ways:
+Before capturing crashes, you need to provide debug information to Sentry.
+Debug information is provided by uploading dSYM files using one of two methods, dependent on your setup:

 -   [With Bitcode]({%- link _documentation/platforms/cocoa/dsym.md -%}#dsym-with-bitcode)
 -   [Without Bitcode]({%- link _documentation/platforms/cocoa/dsym.md -%}#dsym-without-bitcode)